webplatform/docs/tutorials/websockets_basics/index.md

 ===Protocol Versions===

-The wire protocol (a handshake and the data transfer between client and server) for WebSocket is now [http://tools.ietf.org/html/rfc6455 RFC6455].
+The wire protocol (a handshake and the data transfer between client and server) for WebSocket is now [http://tools.ietf.org/html/rfc6455 RFC 6455].
 You can still use older protocol versions but it is not recommended because they are known to be vulnerable.
 If you have server implementations for older versions of WebSocket protocol, we recommend you upgrade to the latest version.

 ==Use Cases==